Hey, it’s Barb.

 What can I expect from reading your newsletter?

-Chortle Chortle will come out at least once a week, mostly after I gather all the digital Post-Its (AKA tweets) and turn it into something semi-coherent.
+Chortle Chortle comes out biweekly or monthly (depends on how much extra time I have), mostly after I gather all the digital Post-Its (AKA tweets) and turn it into something semi-coherent.

 (Photo credit: An Rong Xu)